-For a full version of the report, you can download a photocopied PDF right here and read in your own time.
+For a full version of the report, you can download a photocopied PDF right here and read it in your own time.

 Lastly, big ups to the New York Times for the share, inadvertent though it may be.
-They are clearly heading in the right direction (set aside the irony of the leaked document in question appearing on Buzzfeed’s desk as a photocopied PDF, somebody buy them a scanner)
+They are clearly heading in the right direction (set aside the irony of the leaked document in question appearing on Buzzfeed’s desk as a photocopied PDF, somebody buys them a scanner)

 Flickr Image Courtesy Tomas Roggero

 2014 is the year that digital marketing is truly mainstream.
 Business blogging is commonplace and marketing managers continue to syphon spending from traditional channels into online.

 However, reports of print’s death have been greatly exaggerated.
 A growing collection of marketers brave enough to challenge contemporary conventions are turning to the humble paper page.

 Image Courtesy This Is Paper (a design agency with a beautiful brand magazine)